au-ts/sddf/examples/vswitch/README.md

 This indicates that each client has successfully completed DHCP and printed its IP address.
-Clients will then register their IP addresses with the vswitch, request their reachable neighbours, request the IP address of each reachable neighbour then try to ping each neighbour once.
+Clients will then register their IP addresses with the vswitch, request their reachable neighbours, request the IP address of each reachable neighbour, then try to ping each neighbour once.
+Once clients 0 and 1 have both completed this process, the ACL test begins.

 The orchestrator also reports each runtime ACL update, for example: